biocore/qiime/doc/scripts/cytoscape_usage.rst

 	.. image:: ../images/ cytoscape_change_background.png
 		:height: 300 px

 	8. We can now change the Layout format.
 In the upper tool bar window, Select: Layout -> Cytoscape Layouts -> Edge-Weighted Spring Embedded -> eweights
 		a.
 This may take a moment to process depending on the size of your network.
-Unfortunately, if your computer freezes on this step, there’s really nothing to do but restart cytoscape and try again.
+Unfortunately, if your computer freezes on this step, there’s really nothing to do but restart Cytoscape and try again.
 Save often!
 	9. Let’s change the size of our nodes.
 Select: Node Size.
 		a.
 In more complicated datasets, it would be a very good idea to open up your real_node_table.txt in Excel and add in columns that will make it very easy to group items together, like Samples and OTUs.
 At the moment, we can click on LinkerPrimerSequence.
-This will group all the OTUs together vs. all the samples, since in this case our samples have the same LinkerPrimerSequence.
+This will group all the OTUs together vs. all the Samples, since in this case our samples have the same LinkerPrimerSequence.
 		b.
 Make the samples size 50.0, and the otus size 10.0
 	10. Let’s change the edge colors connect our Treatment samples to their otus, and our Control samples to their otus.
 Select: Edge Color -> Treatment
 		a.
 Mapping Type: Discrete Mapping